Home / Issues /

 I know many of you are concerned with the Social Security cost-of-living adjustments (COLA), and there is some misinformation being circulated on this issue.

 To compensate for the effects of inflation, Social Security law provides that recipients receive a COLA in January of each year.
-In January 2009, Social Security beneficiaries received a COLA of 5.8 percent.
 The amount of the COLA is determined by the Bureau of Labor Statistics using a formula based on the Consumer Price Index.
 The formula has been used since 1975.
 Congress does not vote on the formula or on the COLA for any particular year.

-The cost of fuel and other goods was lower in 2009 than in 2008, and the CPI formula went down.
-Social Security benefits are not reduced when the CPI declines, but there is no COLA increase in 2010.
+It was announced on October 22, 2014, that Social Security Income (SSI) beneficiaries would receive a 1.7 percent COLA increase for 2015.
+These payments began on December 31, 2014.
 The official determination of the next year’s COLA is made on October 15 each year.
-There is no way to predict now what the COLA may be for 2011.
+There is no way to predict now what the COLA may be for 2016.
 There have been suggestions that the current formula does not accurately measure the true cost-of-living for senior citizens.
 I agree that Congress should examine that issue.

 Current law also prevents most Medicare beneficiaries from paying higher Part B premiums when there is no Social Security COLA.

-Despite what you may have heard, Members of the House and Senate will not receive any pay raise or COLA in 2010.
+Despite what you may have heard, Members of the House and Senate have not received any pay raise or COLA since 2009.

 There is much work to do to ensure that Social Security and Medicare remain strong for years to come.